pashol/xbmc-addon-sfvideoportal/README.md

 Here a quick write up, what the plugin actually does for future reference.

-Need to check the source of this readme.md.
+You need to check the source of this readme.md for the details of the SRF webpage and the streams.
 I honestly have no time to bother with the syntax of this file.

 #Shows
 Shows listed at: